axblueblader/newsfeed-service/README.md

 Code:

 - Use a proper library to load config
+- Use a better logger library and add more logs
 - Remove embedded Postgres database and connect to a real one
 - Add tracing
 - Add a real object storage API client
-- Add a cloud function to validate and resize that runs when an image is uploaded to object storage
+- Implement image processing code that runs when an image is uploaded to object storage
+- Use a mock generator for interfaces used in unit tests
+- Add more unit tests

 Deployments: